dvddarias/telegram-requester/readme.md

 ## Configuration

-To use this bot you need to create a `config.json` file with the bot details and a list of http requests options, for example:
+To use this bot you need to create a `config.json` file with the bot details and a list of http requests, for example:

 ```json
 {